jessspea/challenges/log.md

 - I then used `vagrant init centos7` to create the vagrant config file.<br />

 **Challenge 3**
-1. Create a user with username jessspea and a password of your choice.
+1. Create a user with username jessspea and a password of your choice.<br />
-2. Logout and login as that user.
+2. Logout and login as that user.<br />
-3. Open a terminal and start rocking!
+3. Open a terminal and start rocking!<br />
-4. learn what the man command does.
+4. learn what the man command does.<br />
 5. start learning commands is good to follow one of the many Linux/Unix command line tutorials out there and practice.
-You should be able to answer these questions:
+You should be able to answer these questions:<br />
-6. Navigating in the file system
+6. Navigating in the file system<br />
 7. Creating files ( you need to learn to use one of the many terminal editors.
-Is personal preference!)
+Is personal preference!)<br />
-8. Deleting files
+8. Deleting files<br />
-9. Editing files
+9. Editing files<br />
-10. Search inside files for a pattern
+10. Search inside files for a pattern<br />
-11. Creating directories
+11. Creating directories<br />
-12. Removing directories
+12. Removing directories<br />
 13. What processes are ?
 How to list them all ?
-How to kill some ?
+How to kill some ?<br />
-14. Learn what Input & Output is.
+14. Learn what Input & Output is.<br />
-15. Learn redirection
+15. Learn redirection<br />